Random-Access-Exomemory/fosscord.py/docs/api.rst

     .. note::

-        This doesn't require :attr:`Intents.members` within a guild context, but due to Discord not providing updated user information in a direct message it's required for direct messages to receive this event.
+        This doesn't require :attr:`Intents.members` within a guild context, but due to Fosscord not providing updated user information in a direct message it's required for direct messages to receive this event.
         Consider using :func:`on_raw_reaction_add` if you need this and do not otherwise want to enable the members intent.